lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 **Other interests**

-I am also interested in digital surveillance, writing can be found here, and ….
+I am also interested in digital surveillance, writing can be found here.

-Spirituality and Buddhism in the contemporary age, writing here, and have organised retreats around ecology and meditation.
+And spirituality and Buddhism in the contemporary age, writing here, and have organised retreats around ecology and meditation.

-Beyond this I work at XX and am on the organising committee for AntiUniversity.
+Decentralised autonomous education

+Community living